Mik3Rizzo/typst-unibs-thesis/docs/manual.typ

   )
 }

-It is possible to define a custom `strings` dictionary, for example:
+It is possible to define a custom `strings` dictionary respecting the needed fields, for example:

 ```typst
 custom_strings = (